Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 Disadvantages of Fossil Fuels

-Fossil fuels, despite their advantages, pose significant threats to our environment and health.
+Despite their advantages, fossil fuels threaten our environment and health.
 Land degradation occurs as vast areas are excavated for mining purposes.
 Water sources face pollution risks through spills and leaks from pipelines or wells.

-When burned, these fuels produce harmful emissions that contribute to air pollution and affect human health.
-Fossil fuels significantly contribute to global warming by increasing carbon dioxide levels in the atmosphere.
+When burned, fossil fuels produce harmful emissions that contribute to air pollution and affect human health.
+Fossil fuels significantly contribute to global warming by increasing atmospheric carbon dioxide levels.

 Lastly, ocean acidification poses a danger due to increased carbon absorption, disrupting the balance of marine life and ecosystem stability.
-For these reasons and more, it’s clear fossil fuels carry many disadvantages, necessitating an urgent transition towards cleaner energy alternatives for a sustainable future.
+For these reasons and more, fossil fuels have many disadvantages, necessitating an urgent transition towards cleaner energy alternatives for a sustainable future.

 Land Degradation

-Pulling out coal from the land hurts it a lot.
-Big machines dig into the earth, removing trees, plants, and topsoil.
-This is called strip mining.
-It can lead to landslides and floods.
+Pulling coal from the land hurts it a lot.
+Big machines dig into the Earth, removing trees, plants, and topsoil.
+This is called strip mining, which can lead to landslides and floods.

 Once rich soil becomes weak and dead.
-Plus, coal is full of carbon, which gives off bad gases when burnt.
-It makes things dirty like air, water, plants, you name it!
-So, using coal not only harms our land but also adds to our health problems and climate change issues!
+Plus, coal contains carbon and gives off harmful gases when burned.
+It makes things dirty, like air, water, plants, you name it!
+So, using coal not only harms our land but also contributes to our health problems and climate change issues!

 Water Pollution

 Fossil fuels can make water dirty.
-Coal and coal-fired power plants do this a lot.
-They let out bad stuff that runs off into the water.
-Spills and leaks also hurt the water.
+Coal and coal-fired power plants often do this.
+They release lousy stuff that runs off into the water.
+Spills and leaks also harm the water.
 Even when we clean up, some bad stuff stays behind in the wastewater.

 This foul water can harm fish and other life in rivers and seas.
 We also need clean water for our health, but fossil fuels are risking it!